The Kenyon-Rome Experience

 Authentic materials are used in a communicative-based approach, and emphasis is placed on the four skills of listening, speaking, reading and writing.
 The course is conducted entirely in Italian.

 Optional courses offered by the University of California Education Abroad Program.
 Each UC course is worth the equivalent of .420 Kenyon units.

-Please note that this list is not final, and courses may be subject to change based on Fall 2023 enrollment.
+Please note that this list is not final, and courses may be subject to change based on enrollment.

 • Sociology of Rome (Sociology)